banzeras/banzeras/README.md

 - 💼 I’m currently working on data science projects.
 - 👨🏻‍💼 I'm currently specializing in NLP and finance market.
-- 🤔 I’m looking for help to become a billionaire. 😂
 - 💬 Ask me about anything on instagram.
 - 📫 How to reach me: eng.emanuel.elias@gmail.com or contato@emanuelelias.eng.br
 - ⚡ Fun facts: I love sports, gym, animes and the japanese culture!